Marco-Congedo/PosDefManifold.jl/docs/src/index.md

 For an introduction to Riemannian geometry and an overview of mathematical tools implemented in this package, see [Intro To Riemannian Geometry](introToRiemannianGeometry/index.html) in this documentation.

 For starting using this package, browse the code units listed here below and execute the many **example code** you will find therein.
+The core functions are contained in unit *riemannianGeometry.jl*.

 ## Code units